openpnp/openpnp/GcodeDriver:-Command-Reference.md

 ### MOVE_TO_COMMAND

 This command has special handling for the X, Y, Z and Rotation variables.
 If the move does not change one of these variables that variable is replaced with the empty string, removing it from the command.
-This allows Gcode to be sent containing only the components that are being used which is important for some controllers when moving an "extruder" for the C axis.
+This allows Gcode to be sent containing only the components that are being used which is important for some controllers when moving an "extruder" for the C axis (The current extruder is selected by sending a Gcode tool command like 'T1' in the pre-move-command).
 The end result is that if a move contains only a change in the C axis only the C axis value will be sent.

 | Variable Name  |   Type   | Description |
 | -------------- | -------- | ----------- |